zwave-js/node-zwave-js/docs/getting-started/migrating-to-v10.md

 The CC implementations have been moved to their own package, `@zwave-js/cc`.
 Simply replace the imports with the new package name.

+## Removed the `sendSupervisedCommand` and `trySendCommandSupervised` driver methods

+Whether supervision is used or not can now be controlled by the `options` argument of the `sendCommand` method.
+By default, the driver will now determine on its own whether supervision should be used or not.
+As a result, a wider range of commands can now be sent with supervision automatically.

 ## Removed several deprecated method signatures, enums and properties

 -   The enum `EventTypes` did not give any context to which CC it belongs and has been removed.
 Use the `EntryControlEventTypes` enum instead.